Optimal detection of dissipation in Lindbladian dynamics: A Bell-sampling primitive for spectral decay

-In this section, we introduce a simple spectral quantity associated with a Lindblad generator that serves as a primitive for testing the presence of dissipation.
-Informally, this quantity measures the fraction of eigenvalues of the generator that decay at a non-negligible rate under the Lindbladian evolution.
-We show that if a constant fraction of eigenvalues exhibits decay above a threshold $\epsilon$, then a randomly chosen evolution time $t = \bigo{\epsilon^{-1}}$ suffices to witness a detectable contraction in the corresponding quantum channel with constant probability.
-This observation will form the basic testing primitive underlying our detection procedures in later sections.
+In this section, we introduce a simple spectral quantity associated with a Lindblad generator that serves as a building block for our later detection procedure.
+The primitive captures a one-sided implication: if a non-negligible fraction of the eigenvalues of a generator have real part at most $- \epsilon$, then, for a randomly chosen evolution time $t = \bigo{\epsilon^{-1}}$, the normalized trace of the corresponding channel $e^{t\calL}$ is detectably smaller than $1$ with probability.
+Since this normalized trace is exactly the Bell identity probability, Bell sampling gives an operational way to witness this spectral decay.

 Concretely, let $\calL$ be a Lindblad generator on a $d$-dimensional system, viewed as a linear operator on the $d^2$-dimensional Hilbert-Schmidt space of operators.
 Let $\eta_1, \ldots, \eta_{d^2} \in \C$ denote the eigenvalues of $\calL$, counted with algebraic multiplicity.
 For $\epsilon > 0$, define